-Traditionally, small and medium-sized companies ("SMEs") have chosen the form of SL because its characteristics are more suitable:
+Traditionally, SMEs have chosen the form of SL because its characteristics are more suitable:

 - Lower capital requirements than an SA (€1 as opposed to €60,000). - Statutory restrictions on the transfer of quotas are more stringent than for an SA.
 The capital of an SL is divided into quotas, i.e., non-negotiable interests. - More flexibility and greater autonomy to decide on the company's structure and organization.
-SA regulations establish stringent mechanisms aimed at protecting the company's share capital and its creditors.
-In the case of an SL, these mechanisms are replaced by partners' and/or directors' liability; therefore, regulations are more flexible than for an SA.
+SA Regulations establish stringent mechanisms aimed at protecting the company's share capital and its creditors.
+In the case of an SL, these mechanisms are replaced by members' and/or directors' liability; therefore, regulations are more flexible than for an SA.

 In contrast, SAs have traditionally met the needs of larger corporations.
-Although their complex legal framework and the limited liability of shareholders to structure the company clash with the needs of small businesses, they offer large corporations the following advantage: investing in the company is easier since its capital is divided into shares that can be listed on stock exchanges and are naturally transferable.
+Although their complex legal framework and the limited liability of shareholders to structure the company clash with the needs of small businesses, it is easier for large corporations to invest in these companies because their capital is divided into shares that can be listed on stock exchanges and are naturally transferable.

 It is worth noting that these characteristics of SAs and SLs can be interpreted in subtly different ways.
 We often find large corporations incorporated as SLs, tailoring the statutory model, initially designed for SMEs, to suit their goals and interests.
-In this context, partners and shareholders agreements play an important role.
+In this context, members and shareholders agreements play an important role.